mlynch/nextjs-tailwind-ionic-capacitor-starter/README.md

 See this blog post for an overview of the stack and how it all works: https://dev.to/ionic/build-mobile-apps-with-tailwind-css-next-js-ionic-framework-and-capacitor-3kij

-Please note: this repo isn't quite production ready as-is.
-Users will want to configure tailwind purging as a first step, and note SSR is currently disabled for the Next.js app as the app will be fully client-side rendered for iOS and Android.
-This is a limitation we are working to address in a future update.

 ## Usage

 This project is a standard Next.js app, so the typical Next.js development process applies (`npm run dev` for browser-based development).
 However, there is one caveat: the app must be exported to deploy to iOS and Android, since it must run purely client-side. ([more on Next.js export](https://nextjs.org/docs/advanced-features/static-html-export))